 - Payment of £50 inclusive of vat for reasonably incurred costs for the loss of keys/security devices, plus cost of replacement keys and locksmith

-- Should the tenant wish to leave their contract early, they shall be liable to the landlord’s costs in re-letting the property as well as all rent due under the tenancy until the start date of the replacement tenancy.
+- Should the tenant wish to leave their contract early, they shall be liable to the landlord’s costs in re-letting the property as content-box as all rent due under the tenancy until the start date of the replacement tenancy.
 These costs will be no more than the maximum amount of rent outstanding of the tenancy.